UPPMAX/UPPMAX-documentation/docs/getting_started/login_snowy.md

 ## Login to Snowy

-You log in only from Rackham
+- You can log in only from Rackham.

 Two ways: